Monip1/cse15l-lab-reports/lab-report-1-week-2.md

 Then you should see something resembling this
 ![Signed-In](signed-in.png)

+Congrats! you are now remotely on the ieng6 server at UCSD.
+Your computer is now a client to ieng6.
 # Trying Some Commands

 From here, you can input an array of commands to the server: